Training Guide

 Objective: Use LWC Explorer to separate Apex, UI API, and GraphQL traffic

 Exercise: (1) Open a Salesforce page with custom LWC components.
 (2) Launch LWC Explorer (sidebar or Ctrl+K).
 (3) Select a component from the tree.
 (4) Compare one Apex action (descriptor starts with apex://) with one UI API trace.
 (5) Can you spot the difference in request/response format?
 (6) Try filtering by "Apex" only, then "UI API" only.
-(7) This teaches network analysis and component debugging.
+(7) Now pick any captured call and use Capture β†’ Replay to open it as an editable request in the REST, GraphQL, or SOQL builder β€” notice that session secrets are stripped automatically.
+Tweak a parameter and re-run it to reproduce the issue in isolation.
+(8) This teaches network analysis, component debugging, and turning a live capture into a repeatable test.

 Lab E: SOQL Query Building